 This will minimise the potential negative impacts of Brexit and support the efficient and timely flow of trade.

-In line with government approval we have recruited additional staff to deal with East-West trade.
-We are also working with our ports and airports have been developed to manage the new trading environment to assist the flow of goods.
+In line with government approval, we have recruited additional staff to deal with East-West trade.
+Infrastructure at our ports and airports have been developed to manage the new trading environment to assist the flow of goods.